Reasoning Shift: How Context Silently Shortens LLM Reasoning: Analysis

 \section{Analysis}

 Our experiments in Section \ref{sect:experiments} demonstrate a significant difference in the amount of reasoning tokens generated for the same problems under different context conditions.
-In this section, we analyze the differences between these traces, by inspecting the reasoning traces produced by Qwen3-32B for MATH500 problems under \textbf{Baseline} and \textbf{Long input} setups.
+In this section, we analyze the differences between these traces.
+Please refer to Appendix \ref{app:exp_details_analysis} for the details on experiments setup.

+We inspect reasoning traces produced by Qwen3-32B, Qwen3.5-27B and Gemma 4 31B for MATH-500 problems.
+For the clarity of presentation, we report here the results for Qwen3-32B, with references to the additional experiments with other models.

 First, we manually inspect the traces to find any evidence of how the context might affect the reasoning - we did not find any indication that the model became confused by the query or failed to understand the task.
-Specifically, when investigating the reasoning traces produced by Qwen3-32B under \textbf{Long input} prompts, we find only brief references to the irrelevant prompt part; we report several examples in Appendix \ref{app:long_input_refs}.
+Specifically, when investigating the reasoning traces produced by Qwen3-32B under Long Input prompts, we find only brief references to the irrelevant prompt part; we report several examples in Appendix \ref{app:long_input_refs}.
 These are all brief, dismissive acknowledgments: the model notices the prefix, labels it irrelevant, and moves on immediately.
-We found zero evidence of the model actually engaging with or being influenced by the inserted content at a semantic level.
+While additional context clearly affects the model’s internal computations, we found no evidence that the inserted content influenced the model at a semantic level beyond simple acknowledgment.

-Then, we compare whether \textbf{Basline} traces need more time to arrive at the answer or are longer because they exhibit stronger verification patterns after a candidate answer is found.
+Then, we compare whether Baseline traces need more time to arrive at the answer or are longer because they exhibit stronger verification patterns after a candidate answer is found.
 For this purpose, we identify the position within each trace where the first candidate answer is stated.
-Interestingly, despite significant differences in average reasoning lengths (3824 tokens vs 2741 tokens), the average and median positions of the first answer candidate are nearly equal (925 tokens vs 939 tokens on average, with a median near 400 tokens for both setups).
-We note that we did not evaluate the correctness of the first answer candidate due to the small performance differences of the model on this benchmark (96.5 vs 95.0).
-Analyzing this effect on less straightforward problems is of interest for future work.
+Results are reported in Table \ref{tab:first_answer_position}.
+Interestingly, while some differences are observed (-12.4\% for Long Input and -5.5\% for Multi-turn compared to Baseline), those differences are significantly lower than the average reduction of all reasoning traces, meaning that the parts of reasoning traces from the moment when first candidate answer is found until the end of the reasoning trace were reduced much more intensively (-36.1\% for Long Input and -21.1\% for Multi-turn compared to Baseline).
+Other models share the same trend.